jbrdge/jbrdge/README.md

 ### AWS Cost Analyzer

 This project highlights my **FinOps and cloud cost analysis** skills.
-I generated a synthetic AWS billing dataset (services, accounts, environments, teams) and used Python for preprocessing and cost breakdowns.
-The results were visualized in Power BI and Tableau dashboards to surface KPIs like MTD spend, service-level costs, and team allocations.
+I used AI to generate a synthetic AWS billing dataset (services, accounts, environments, teams) and used Python for preprocessing and cost breakdowns.
+The results were visualized in Tableau dashboards to surface KPIs like MTD spend, service-level costs, and team allocations.
 The project demonstrates my ability to connect **cloud infrastructure knowledge with data analysis** to support cost optimization — a bridge between my DevOps background and data-focused career path.

 ---